Bound by Corruption by BelovedStranger

 Kagome flinched back.
 “No!
 I—I only want the truth.”

 Sesshomaru had scented the truth on the bandit, but he did not inform the miko.
-Not when Onigumo needed to be shown his place, and punished for looking at what was his with primal appreciation.
-Cracking his knuckles, he flicked his wrist.
-His claws emanated a glowing green light and two darts shot outwards, embedding into Onigumo’s right shoulder, burning through armor and cloth into flesh.
+Not when Onigumo needed to be shown his place, and punished for looking at what belonged to him.
+Cracking his knuckles, Sesshomaru flicked his wrist.
+His claws emanated a glowing green light and two darts shot outwards, embedding into Onigumo’s right shoulder, burning through armor and cloth, into flesh.
 His screams of agony rang through the night, pleasing the darkness Sesshomaru harbored inside himself.

-“Wrong answer,” Sesshomaru intoned, staring down at the squirming warlord with outward dispassion.
+Sesshomaru stared down his nose at the squirming warlord with outward dispassion.
+“Wrong answer.”

 “Goddammit, I’m telling the truth!
 There was no miko in that village!”